abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm32f4discovery/index.md

 NOTES:

+1.

-1.    - Before you can use this example, you must first install the uClibc++
+    Before you can use this example, you must first install the uClibc++

-        C++ library.
+    :   C++ library.
 This is located outside of the NuttX source tree in the NuttX uClibc++ GIT repository.
 See the README.txt file there for instructions on how to install uClibc++

 2. Ideally, you should build with a toolchain based on GLIBC or uClibc++.
 It you use a toolchain based on newlib, you may see an error like the following:

         .../lib/libsupc++.a(vterminate.o): In function `__gnu_cxx::__verbose_terminate_handler()':
         vterminate.cc:(....): undefined reference to `_impure_ptr'

-    Here is a quick'n'dirty fix:
+    Here is a quick\'n\'dirty fix:

     1. Get the directory where you can find libsupc++::

             arm-none-eabi-gcc -mcpu=cortex-m4 -mthumb -print-file-name=libsupc++.a

     2. Go to that directory and save a copy of vterminate.o (in case you want to restore it later:

             cd <the-directory-containing-libsupc++.a>
             arm-none-eabi-ar.exe -x libsupc++.a vterminate.o

     3. Then remove vterminate.o from the library.
 At build time, the uClibc++ package will provide a usable replacement vterminate.o.

         Steps 2 and 3 will require root privileges on most systems (not Cygwin).

         Now NuttX should link with no problem.
 If you want to restore the vterminate.o that you removed from libsupc++, you can do that with:

             arm-none-eabi-ar.exe rcs libsupc++.a vterminate.o

 3. Exceptions are enabled and workking (CONFIG\_CXX\_EXCEPTION=y)